Sye-5pace/Rest_Countries_API_React.tsx/README.md

-# Rest Countries API with Theme switcher
+# Rest Countries API with Theme switcher coded by Silas Owu

 A showcase of all countries by regions or search engine with their respective details coupled with a theme switcher for light and dark mode.